lmdbjava/benchmarks/README.md

 every tuning option every library exposes, but pull requests are most welcome.

 ## Usage

-1. Install `liblmdb` for your platform (eg Arch Linux: `pacman -S lmdb`)
+This benchmark uses POSIX calls to accurately determine consumed disk space and only depends on Linux-specific native library wrappers where a range of such wrappers exists.
+Operation on non-Linux operating systems is unsupported.

-2. Clone this repository and `mvn clean package`
+1. Clone this repository and `mvn clean package`
-3. Run the benchmark with `java -jar target/benchmarks.jar`
+2. Run the benchmark with `java -jar target/benchmarks.jar`

 The benchmark offers many parameters, but to reduce execution time they default to a fast, mechanically-sympathetic workload (ie integer keys, sequential IO)